iterative/dvc.org/content/docs/tutorials/get-started/data-pipelines.md

 The command options used above mean the following:

 - `-n prepare` specifies a name for the stage.
-If open the `dvc.yaml` file you will see a section named `prepare`.
+If you open the `dvc.yaml` file you will see a section named `prepare`.

-- `p prepare.seed,prepare.split` is a special type of dependencies - [parameters](/doc/command-reference/params).
+- `-p prepare.seed,prepare.split` is a special type of dependencies - [parameters](/doc/command-reference/params).
 We'll get to them later in the [Experiments](/doc/tutorials/get-started/experiments) section, but the idea is that stage can depend on field values from a parameters file (`params.yaml` by